 Conferences are designed for learning and networking—being virtual does not change that one bit.
 Learning something new is a beneficial, positive experience—something that is only increased when done in a large group with more perspectives, different experiences, new thoughts, and helpful tips.
 Conferences are also the perfect opportunity to step out of your comfort zone and make connections with new people in different ways, even virtually.

-If you’re ready to experience how great an online conference can be, then join us for Netconnect (October 22-23)—completely FREE and 100% virtual.
-Two days of HR and COVID-19 best practices, compliance guidance, guest speakers, networking events, and in-depth Netchex system training.
+If you’re ready to experience how great an online conference can be, then join us for Netconnect: Beyond HR (November 4)—completely FREE and 100% virtual.
+A full day of HR best practices, compliance guidance, guest speakers, networking events, and in-depth Netchex system training.